-c.
+- Level window - 2 Maximum mark 3 Minimum mark - c.
 The oil level should be between the maximum and minimum marks.
-If the level is low, add oil to raise it to the proper level.

-- 2. Engine oil and oil filter replacement

-- a.
-Warm up the engine for a few minutes.

-- Stop the engine.
+If the level is low, fill engine with sufficient oil to raise it to the specified level. - 2.
+Engine oil and oil filter element replacement - a.
+Warm up the engine for a few minutes. - b.
+Stop the engine.
 Place an oil pan under the engine and remove the oil filler cap.